pedroeverett/fanbet/README.md

 ## Possible future technical improvements

-In the future I would improve the unit tests, I would also implement using Redux so that I could handle the single state storage and make the components more responsible for what they are doing, instead of most of the logic behing on the App component, as it is now.
+In the future I would improve the unit tests, I would also implement using Redux so that I could handle the single state storage and make the components more responsible for what they are doing, instead of most of the logic being on the App component, as it is now.